Grvsgh/Expanding-Cards/README.md

 - **Improve**: Add more animes, make the cards even cooler, or fix any bugs.
 - **Pull Request**: Share your changes and maybe they'll be added here!

-## Legal Stuff

-This project is shared under the [MIT License](LICENSE), which means you can use and modify it.
-Just be sure to give credit.

 That's it!
 Enjoy exploring my favorite animes with these nifty expanding cards.
 Have fun! 🚀